Xiaowen Zeng

 Xiaowen Zeng (曾晓文 (Zēng Xiǎowén)) is a Chinese-Canadian author living in Toronto, Canada.

 Biography

 Xiaowen Zeng was born in Jiamusi in the Heilongjiang of China.
-She received a Master of Arts in Literature from Nankai University, and a Master of Science in IT from Syracuse University.
-She lived in the United States for 9 years, and immigrated to Canada in 2003.
+She received a Master of Arts in World Literature from Nankai University.

+Between 1994 and 2003, she lived in the United States, where she obtained a Master of Science in Telecommunications & Network Management from Syracuse University.
+In 2003, she immigrated to Canada.

-Xiaowen has worked in the IT field for more than 20 years including as System Analyst, IT Manager, Sr. Director of IT in Canada, the U.S. and China.
-She has published a number of works of fiction and non-fiction, and screenplays.
+Xiaowen's career in the IT field spanned from 1993 to 2019, during which she held positions such as System Analyst, IT Manager, and Senior Director of IT in Canada, the U.S., and China.
+In her spare time, she pursued writing, publishing various works of fiction, non-fiction, and screenplays.